amikulska735/currency-converter/README.md

 ## What do I use in the project
 - JS code that converts currency, addes and removes background image.
 - Normalize css, Google Fonts- Roboto, Alternative Box Model
-- OpenGrapg and icon in HTML
+- OpenGraph and icon in HTML